Woife5/DPP-documentation/bes_air/bes_air.md

 ## Conclusion

-This Project has taken on a life of its own and has far surpassed our initial expectations.
+The Project has taken on a life of its own and has far surpassed our initial expectations.
 The freedom in this lecture has provided us with a very unique and effective learning opportunity.

 The project has deepened our understanding of engineering, design, and the refinement process.
 Although we encountered some challenges along the way, they did not compromise the planned outcome at all.
 The power requirements for the LEDs exceeded the capabilities of the USB power supply, which limited the number of LEDs we could include in the design.
 Additionally, the ESP32 was not quite powerful enough to support a fully-featured web application, which led us to host the application on a separate web server.
 Despite these challenges, we were able to polish and improve our design through iterative prototyping.
 Finishing the first integration test early allowed us to really make the final prototype presentable and we are more than happy with the result.